zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/conditions-and-filters.md

 title: Conditions and Filters
 ---

-**Conditions & Filters** specify what and when a source content will be fetched and/or rendered. {% .lead %}
+Apply conditions to the source content during fetching and/or rendering phase. {% .lead %}

 In order to have full control over a dynamic content it is important to understand that there are different types of conditions executed at different moments of the rendering workflow.
 Learn them individually, their differences and how to combine them.